Finding and Exploring Promising Search Space for the 0-1 Multidimensional Knapsack Problem: Conclusion and future work

-In this paper, we propose a novel approach that finds and explores promising searching space for the 0-1 multidimensional knapsack problem.
-The approach abstracts information from a maintained solution set to find good partial assignments.
-Then it employs integer programming to explore the promising search space to find high-quality solution.
-Our approach borrows the ideas of evolutionary computation and large neighbourhood search.
-Extensive experimentation with commonly used benchmark sets show that, combining the ideas of the two popular meta-heuristics, our approach outperforms the state of the art heuristics algorithms in solution quality.
-It finds new lower bound for 8 hard instances.
+In this paper, we propose a novel algorithm that combines evolutionary computation with an exact algorithm for the 0-1 Multidimensional Knapsack Problem.
+The algorithm takes advantage of an efficient evolutionary algorithm to find promising search spaces, and then an exact algorithm is employed to explore the search spaces.
+We performed extensive experimentation with commonly used benchmark sets.
+The ablation study shows that the scoring function $\delta_i$ is effective in identifying the hard-to-decide items, so it is more efficient to find high-quality solutions in the promising search spaces.
+Consequently, our algorithm outperforms the state-of-the-art heuristics algorithms in solution quality.
+It finds a new lower bound for 10 hard instances.
+The new algorithm is more efficient in solving some hard and large 0-1 Multidimensional Knapsack Problems.

+In the future, we would apply \emph{FEPSS} framework in solving other combinational optimization problems.
+In particular, we would focus on the problems with well-established exact algorithms and population-based evolutionary algorithms, as well as an objective function that can be calculated at a low cost.
+This is because the algorithm relies on a population to find good partial assignments that correspond to promising search space.
+If the population can not provide useful information, the algorithm will be less efficient.